Nissan Sentra Extended Warranty: Cost, Coverage and Plans

 Many ConsumerAffairs reviewers reported issues with their Nissan Sentras.

-“I have 2012 Sentra that just failed transmission.
+“I have a 2012 Sentra that just failed transmission.
 The cost of repair - $4K,” said Maria in Florida.

 Jennifer in Florida also had an issue with the transmission: “This past March 2020 my vehicle made a complete stop as I was going 60mph on the highway, the vehicle remained on and did not move in any gear and it is strange since I had barely reached 70k miles (which is not a lot for a transmission to fail).”

-This seems to be a common problem among ConsumerAffairs’ reviewers, as Justin from Utah had a similar issue: “The transmission has now went out in my 2016 Nissan Sentra and I still owe over 15,000 on the car.
+This seems to be a common problem among ConsumerAffairs’ reviewers, as Justin from Utah had a similar issue: “The transmission has now gone out in my 2016 Nissan Sentra and I still owe over 15,000 on the car.
 I have no warranties to help me.”

 Nissan Sentra models from 2009 to 2013 experienced high failure rates with their continuously variable transmissions (CVTs), leading to a lawsuit and making extended warranties valuable for vehicles from these years.
 From 2014 onward, however, Nissan improved the CVT, and later Sentra models, like the 2015 and 2017, have proven more reliable.